davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 Yes.
 I currently have WP Qore on Github.
 You may find the project here: https://github.com/icryptic/wp-qore

 == Changelog ==

+= 1.1.8 =
+* Added option to disable core updates.
+Used for dev sites.

 = 1.1.7 =
 * Replaced CSS import with enqueue for both dashboard and WP Qore admin options page.